 We’re committed to making it easier for you to eat more veg.
-As part of this, we signed up to Peas Please and have made commitments to highlight 5 a day claims, promote more veg in new products, include more veg in lunchtime deals, promote seasonal veg and support the Peas Please campaign - find out more about Peas Please now.
+As part of this, we signed up to the Peas Please campaign in 2017 with the following commitments.

 We all know we should eat our ‘5 a day’ but not many of us actually achieve this.
 Only 31% of adults and 8% of teenagers are actually achieving 5 portions, with the average intake for adults at 4.2 portions and for teenagers at 2.7 portions each day (National Diet and Nutrition Survey, 2018).

-To get the benefits of 5 a day, you need to eat a variety of fruits and vegetables to get the benefits of 5 a day, rather than just eating 5 portions of the same type of fruit or veg.
+To get the benefits of 5 a day, you need to eat a variety of fruits and vegetables, rather than just eating 5 portions of the same type of fruit or veg.
 Aim for 3 different vegetables and 2 different fruits each day.

-There are lots of easy ways to add extra vegetables to your meals e.g. grated carrots or courgettes in spaghetti Bolognese or cauliflower and green beans in your curry.
+There are lots of easy ways to add extra vegetables to your meals such as grated carrots or courgettes in spaghetti Bolognese or cauliflower and green beans in your curry.
 Red peppers go really well in pasta sauce and you can easily mix peas or spring onions into mashed potato.
-Or simply pop some crunchy lettuce and sliced tomato into your lunchtime sandwich.

 We clearly label which foods and drinks contain one of your 5 a day, so you can easily make the right choice.
 Look out for this logo on pack.

 - Look out for our deals on fruit & veg products

 Here’s some ideas to help you get more fruit & veg into your diet throughout the day.

 - Include plenty of mushrooms, tomatoes and baked beans in you weekend cooked breakfast